 The simplest and most effective way to do this is by using a tool like Monitor Backlinks to audit your website’s backlink profile.

-Just head to the Backlinks tab to see a complete list of every backlink pointing to your site.
+Just head to the Your Links tab to see a complete list of every backlink pointing to your site.

 You’ll see that some links are flagged with a warning symbol in the first column, which means they show signs of spam.

-If you click on the warning sign, you’ll see more information about why each link has been flagged, as well as some options you can take (disavow the domain, or mark the backlink as good/bad/pending/ignored).
+If you click on the warning sign, you’ll see more information about why each link has been flagged.

 Once you’ve inspected all these flagged links more closely, I’d recommend marking it as either Good or Bad.

-If you were to mark it as Bad, you’ll see a red thumbs down appear in the place of the warning symbol, like this:
+If you mark it as Bad, you’ll see a red tag “Bad” under the referring site’s URL, like this:

-You can unmark backlinks easily as well, by clicking on the symbol again and selecting “Remove marking Bad.”
+You can unmark backlinks easily as well, by selecting the backlink, clicking on the “Mark” button and selecting “Remove current marking.”